A single-projection three-dimensional reconstruction algorithm for scanning transmission electron microscopy data: Materials and methods

 Invoking the convolution theorem and Fourier shift theorem again (in reverse form to that used previously), this becomes,

-For this case, the $\Smat$-matrix consists of the atom, shifted laterally a distance $\vc{h}\lambda\Delta z$ and propagated a distance $\Delta z$ in free space [schematically shown in Fig.~\ref{fig:schematic}(a)] with a multiplicative phase ramp $e^{2\pi \vc{r}\cdot\vc{h}}$.
+For this case, the $\Smat$-matrix consists of the atom with a lateral shift of $\vc{h}\lambda \Delta z$ and free-space propagation of $\Delta z$ [schematically shown in Fig.~\ref{fig:schematic}(a)] with a multiplicative phase ramp $e^{2\pi i \vc{h}\cdot\vc{r}}$.
 To generate our optical section reconstruction at depth $z$, we apply the inverse of each of these processes (i.e. the phase ramp, propagation and paraxial shift) for each $\vc{h}$ in $\Smat_{\vc{r,h}}$, sum $\Smat_{\vc{r},\vc{h}}$ over all $\vc{h}$ and the phase of the result should be a reasonable approximation to $V(\vc{r})$.
 Averaging over the different momentum components $\vc{h}$ of the STEM probe provides some robustness against the effects of multiple scattering, although it is not addressed explicitly in the depth sectioning part of the algorithm.
-This is analagous to the diminution of dynamical effects observed as a result of averaging diffraction patterns over different beam tilts in the precession electron diffraction technique~\cite{ciston2008quantitative}.
+This is analagous to the diminution of dynamical effects observed as a result of averaging diffraction patterns over different beam tilts in the precession electron diffraction technique~\citep{ciston2008quantitative}.

+Although the algorithm will be applied to a strongly scattering crystalline sample later in the paper, for clarity of explanation we will first demonstrate the algorithm on a simulated $\Smat$-matrix of a toy model consisting of three weakly scattering oxygen atoms at different depths as shown in Fig.~\ref{fig:schematic}(b).